The Growth Years, 1964-70

 Like the TLD1100 "MJ" equipment, the "MK" equipment used no moving parts (i.e. relays or stepper switches).
 The supervisory board assembly is the same as in the TLD-1100 and TLD-1220 "MJ" mobiles.
 The MK receiver was surprisingly sensitive for its day, and the transmitter matched the power output generally available from VHF radios, doing so via a varactor tripler which required delicate and extensive filtering and tuning in the transmitter output stage.
 The MK transmitter filter and tripler assembly was considered so complicated and sensitive to align that Motorola recommended they be returned to the factory should any adjustment or repairs be needed.
 This was before the era of widespread availability of RF spectrum analyzers in radio shops.

-The original MK equipment was replaced in the late 1970's by the "UHF Pulsar" radio drawer which would later be referred to as "Pulsar II" equipment.
+The original MK equipment leased by the Bell System was replaced in the mid to late 1970's by the "UHF Pulsar" radio drawer which would later be referred to as "Pulsar II" equipment.
 The MK has a rather peculiar, complex and expensive to manufacture housing and tray assembly not used on any other model.
 The example above is a former test unit from AT&T Labs in New Jersey.
+Customer owned MK equipment continued in use until the end of service.